CptGummiball/Spython/README.md

 If you see the warnings below in the console, you can ignore them.
 We will leave this turned on until version 1.0
 ![image](https://github.com/CptGummiball/Spython/assets/151415484/d7d4b672-c97f-4f3c-b033-4a11512914c3)

+This plugin is currently not very performant.
+We'll do our best to fix this.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 The MIT License is a permissive open-source license that allows for flexibility in how the code can be used and shared.